Enquire about an open course. Virtual Classroom on 3-4 Oct 2023. Cost £695Enquire about a private course

-Business & Report Writing for Managers – Training Course Outline
+Business and Report Writing for Managers Course – Outline

 Business-critical decisions are often based on reports that companies commission from the people who know their business best – their own management staff.
 It takes a lot of skill to communicate important financial or business information efficiently and accurately at this level.
 A major part of many managers' roles is writing the reports that enable the business to run effectively.

 By the time managers reach these levels of seniority, they may have considerable experience.
 But they can still benefit from report writing training that ensures they are using current best practice, and the opportunity to share ideas with colleagues.

 This business writing course has been designed to build on the skills of senior managers who create key documents which will support management reporting or decision-making.

 By the end of the course, you will know how to: